conao3/celpa/README.md

   package which we provide.

 * You will probably want to remove all packages and then reinstall them.
-Any packages you already have installed from MELPA will never get "updated" to the stable version because of the way version numbering is handled.
+Any packages you already have installed from CELPA will never get "updated" to the stable version because of the way version numbering is handled.

-Note that the MELPA maintainers do not use MELPA Stable themselves, and do not particularly recommend its use.
+Note that the CELPA maintainers do not use CELPA Stable themselves, and do not particularly recommend its use.

 ## Contributing